AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/rPY/Sieve_in_rPython.rst

 XXX
 ===

-Eventhandlers
+EventHandlers
 -------------

-As we use (R)Python namespaces (modules, classes), the generated names for the eventhandlers becomes shorter (than in C).
+As we use (R)Python namespaces (modules, classes), the generated names for the EventHandlers becomes shorter (than in C).

 .. code-block:: jinja